BOOKS

 China Under Jiang Zemin represents the first major scholarly effort to analyze the evolution of China’s new leadership, taking as its starting point the pivotal Fifteenth Congress of More >

-What is the source of Xi Jinping’s power in China?
-How did he gain the elite’s support as he took the Communist Party down a conservative path?
-Lin Le finds answers by dissecting More >
+What is the source of Xi Jinping's power in China?
+How did he gain the elite's support as he took the Communist Party down a conservative path?
+Lin Le finds answers by dissecting the More >

 Over the first two decades of the twenty-first century, China has become not only the world's largest economy, but also its largest exporter, a major importer, and the second largest More >